liamks/language-classifier/README.md

 ## Classify comments

+### Possibilies for Classes (categories)

+Classifying comments can be used for (sentiment analysis)[https://en.wikipedia.org/wiki/Sentiment_analysis].
+Specifically, you could label a comment as "funny", "kind", "hateful", etc.

+Alternatively, you could use them to label comments in simple categories like "good" or "bad".

+### Split your comments

+Now you'll split the downloaded comments into 2 files: training data and test data.
+Training data will be used for creating the classifier, while the test data will be used for testing how well your classifier performs.

 Rename your `comments.json` file to `comments-train.json` and create a second file called `comments-test.json`.
 Take 10 comments and remove them from `comments-train.json` and put them into `comments-test.json`.
 Make sure that `comments-test.json` has the same JSON format:

 ```json